mitzicubillamontilla/SparseBiplots/README.md

 ### Parameters

 * `X`: data frame which provides the data to be analyzed.
 All the variables must be numeric.
-* `Transform_data`: a value indicating whether the columns of X (variables) should be centered or scaled.
-Options are: "center" that removes the columns means and "scale" that removes the columns means and divide by its standard deviation.
-For default is "scale".
+* `Transform_data`: character indicating whether the columns have to be scaled or centered.
+Allowed values are: "center" and "scale" (default).
-* `ind_name`: if it is TRUE it prints the name for each row of X. If it is FALSE (default) does not print the names.
+* `ind_name`: logical value which indicates if prints the name for each row of X (FALSE by default).
-* `vec_name`:
+* `vec_name`: logical value which indicates if prints the name for each column of X (TRUE by default).

 ### Values